ubc-library-rc/intro-AGOL/content/popul-data.md

 ---
 layout: default
-title: Add POPULATION Data
+title: Add Population Data
 nav_order: 1
 parent: Analyzing Data
 ---

 ## ADD POPULATION DATA

-Just as we did in the first exercise, we can search for layers in the Living Atlas that make our map more meaningful.
+Just as we did in the first exercise, we can search for layers in ArcGIS Online that make our map more meaningful.
-Census data provides population and dwelling data by dissemination area that is provided by [Statistics Canada](https://open.canada.ca/data/en/dataset/3cf36302-1060-444e-988a-d97b6db5ad24) but symbolized and made available through the Living Atlas, making it more accessible.

-[Dissemination areas](https://www12.statcan.gc.ca/census-recensement/2011/ref/dict/geo021-eng.cfm) (DAs) are the smallest geographic area used in the Canadian Census data and represent 400 to 700 individuals or approximately 250 households.

-Adding data on population and dwelling counts to our map helps contextualize the locations of Vancouver's homeless shelters.
+Census data from [Statistics Canada](https://open.canada.ca/data/en/dataset/3cf36302-1060-444e-988a-d97b6db5ad240) is normally a great place to find population information, but it's also usually distributed by area, whether Census subdivisions or dissemination areas.
+Two layers of polygons stacked on top of one another are difficult to view.

+[Agriculture and Agri-Food Canada](https://www.agr.gc.ca/eng/agriculture-and-agri-food-canada/?id=1395690825741) has a robust [ArcGIS Online presence](http://bit.ly/16o91lM), and they also happen to publish population data in a way more useful for our purposes.
+They produce the [Canadian Ecumene Database](https://open.canada.ca/data/en/dataset/3f599fcb-8d77-4dbb-8b1e-d3f27f932a4b) representing populated places.
+Ecumene is a word meaning "inhabited lands."

+Let's see if we can find and add this dataset to our web map.

 To Do
 {: .label .label-green }
-From your web map, click the **Add** dropdown arrow and select **Browse Living Atlas Layers**.
+From your web map, click the **Add** dropdown arrow and select **Search for Layers**.
+From the dropdown arrow, make sure **ArcGIS Online** is selected.

-*1*{: .circle .circle-blue} In the search box, type **census canada dissemination** and click the plus sign next to **Canadian Population & Dwelling Counts by Dissemination Area, 2016** to add it to the map.
+*1*{: .circle .circle-blue} In the search box, type **canada population ecumene** and click the plus sign next to two layers for comparison. **The Canadian Ecumene (CanEcumene) 2.0 GIS Database** and **Populated Places - Canadian Ecumene**.

+The latter layer is produced by Esri Canada using data from The Canadian Ecumene GIS Database.

 This data layer uses [chloropleth](http://wiki.gis.com/wiki/index.php/Choropleth_map) symbology, in which areas are shaded or patterned proportionally to the value of a variable measured for each area.